AugurProject/augur/README.md

 ### On Ubuntu

 Install the `.deb` package with `sudo dpkg -i augur-app_1.0.0_amd64.deb`.
-Once installed you can run the app from the command line with `sudo augur-app`
+Once installed you can run the app from the command line with `augur-app`

 ### From source